-• The project includes primary cultivation and ancillary propagation, which includes the use of supplemental lighting.
+• The project includes primary cultivation and is conditioned in the event of supplemental lighting use for ancillary nursery areas.
 Conditions of approval require the applicant to implement light attenuation measures.
 Such measures include required compliance with International Dark Sky Association standards for Lighting Zone 0 and Lighting Zone 1, and requiring the project be designed to regulate light spillage onto neighboring properties resulting from backlight, up light, or glare.